My Products

 4. Click the target API from the API list.

-5. Click [Stages].
+5. Click the [Stages] tab.

-• [Settings]: Canary settings
+• [Settings]: Canary settings.

-• [Export]: download the API deployed on the Canary in Swagger JSON 2.0, Open API JSON 3.0, and Java SDK formats
+• [Export]: download the API deployed on the canary in Swagger JSON 2.0, Open API JSON 3.0, and Java SDK formats.

-Canary setting
+Canary settings

-To set enabled Canary, follow these steps:
+To set an enabled canary:

 2. Click the My Products menu.